What is the application deadline?

 What types of jobs do students in the Cosmetics and Fragrance graduate program hold?

 Our students and alumni are as diverse as the global beauty industry.
-We have many applicants each year with traditional marketing and brand management backgrounds, but we also value a cohort that represents all functional fields of the industry.
+We have many applicants each year with traditional marketing and brand management backgrounds, but we strongly value a cohort that represents all functional fields of the industry.

 Can I customize my degree in any way or will you accept transfer credits from other graduate work?